KodariAI/kodaridocs/src/main/resources/docs/minecraft/configs/betonquest.md

-Overview
-This is the complete reference documentation for BetonQuest.
-It has in depth explanations for all of BetonQuest's features, config options and permissions.

 About Scripting
 BetonQuest's quests do not have a predefined structure and can be freely designed.
 This is made possible by a powerful quest scripting language.